WHATS’ON manages live events such as sport events in a separate structure, allowing broadcasters a central view on all content related to an event.

 - Only events that have not been planned on other channels

 - Only the events intended for the opened channel (big games might be only intended for the main channels)

 The actual planning can be done through drag and drop like for any non-live content or by clicking “Place in schedule”.
 The live content of the game will be planned at the time it starts (with a configurable offset to include studio time before the game).

 The (configurable) colours in the image below give an overview of what transmissions have a valid contract, which have valid rights but no signed contract, and which don’t have valid rights.
 These colours can mean something entirely different for other users, for example whether the feed is booked, whether the media files are ready in case of non-live etc. Even the information displayed on the boxes can be configured to an individual user’s needs: one user sees short descriptions and image thumbnails another one can see more technical information, …

 Typically WHATS’ON will book the source, forward this to the MAM system when creating a media placeholder (which is basically a recording request).
-This way WHATS’ON knows on which file the live game will be recorded, so it can include the media ID in playlists for any repeats of that same game even before the event happened.
+This way WHATS’ON knows on which file the live game will be recorded, so it can already prepare the catchup workflows that need to be triggered immediately after the game.

 The application of the template covers already most of the work.
 Typically, however, users will still adapt and finetune where necessary.